Quid2/zm/README.md

  Get the latest stable version from [hackage](https://hackage.haskell.org/package/zm).

 ### Acknowledgements
- Contains the following JavaScript library:

- js-sha3 v0.5.1 https://github.com/emn178/js-sha3
+* Contains the following JavaScript library: js-sha3 v0.5.1 https://github.com/emn178/js-sha3
  Copyright 2015, emn178@gmail.com
  Licensed under the MIT license:http://www.opensource.org/licenses/MIT

+* Includes some functions from the [extra](https://hackage.haskell.org/package/extra) package

 ### Known Bugs and Infelicities

 * The unique codes generated for the data types are not yet final and might change in the final version.
 * Instances for parametric data types have to be declared separately (won't work in `deriving`)

+### Other Stuff You Might Like

+For those who do, you might want to supplement `flat` with  top [ZM - Language independent, reproducible, absolute types](https://github.com/Quid2/zm).